Birmingham: Nightlife

 Nightlife in Birmingham is mainly concentrated along Broad Street and into Brindleyplace.
 Although in more recent years, Broad Street has lost its popularity due to the closing of several clubs; the Arcadian now has more popularity in terms of nightlife.
 Outside the Broad Street area are many stylish and underground venues.
 The Medicine Bar in the Custard Factory, hmv Institute, Rainbow Pub and Air are large clubs and bars in Digbeth.
-Around the Chinese Quarter are areas such as the Arcadian and Hurst Street Gay Village, that abound with bars and clubs.
+Around Birmingham Chinatown are areas such as the Arcadian and Hurst Street Gay Village, that abound with bars and clubs.
 Summer Row, The Mailbox, O2 Academy in Bristol Street, Snobs Nightclub, St Philips/Colmore Row, St Paul's Square and the Jewellery Quarter all have a vibrant night life.
 There are a number of late night pubs in the Irish Quarter.
 Outside the city centre is Star City entertainment complex on the former site of Nechells Power Station.